-AKLNG-6020-CRM-PLN-DOC-00001
+Cultural Resources Management Plan 3062-CRM-PLN-00001

-Cultural Resources Management Plan Revision No. C
+Revision No. 0

-May 27, 2021
+June 25, 2021

 PUBLIC Page 20

-include stations that provide information about different components of the project for that village/community.
+villages and communities within the project footprint.
+Community meetings will include stations that provide information about different components of the project for that village/community.
 Stations can include, but are not limited to, subsistence, cultural resources, workforce needs, contracting opportunities, construction schedule, fisheries, traffic, land acquisition, and local impacts.
 The community meetings will be advertised as appropriate for the community - posters at local businesses, schools, post office; flyer sent to residents and/or post office boxes; radio and newspaper ads.
 During the community meetings, AGDC will ask for comments and input.